DataHighway-DHX/node/CONTRIBUTING.md

 * Question: Why are there multiple runtimes (i.e. testnet_runtime, and mainnet_runtime)?
     * Answer: Because we have a different SS58 Address Prefix for each of those chains and it is no longer configurable in the chain_spec in Substrate 3 like it was in Substrate 2.
 Testnet is 42 (Substrate default), and Mainnet is 33.

+* Question: Why won't the blocks finalize?
+    * Answer: When we updated from Substrate 2 to Substrate 3, we added ImOnline and AuthorityDiscover.
+So now it is necessary to be running at least 4x nodes (i.e. Alice, Bob, Charlie, Dave, Eve) before it will start **finalizing* blocks.

 ## Technical Support <a id="chapter-c00ab7"></a>

 * [Discord Chat](https://discord.gg/UuZN2tE)